-Definition: Phosphorus is a major mineral and most of it is stored in your bones.
+Phosphorus is a major mineral and most of it is stored in your bones.
 Lesser amounts are found in your teeth, DNA, and cell membranes throughout your body.
-It's necessary for building strong bones and is important for many biochemical reactions such as converting the foods you eat into the energy your body needs every day.
-Phosphorus also helps with muscle contraction, nerve conduction and normal kidney function.
+Phosphorus is necessary for many biochemical reactions to take place, such as converting the foods you eat into energy.

 4 to 8 years: 500 milligrams per day

 9 to 18 years: 1,250 milligrams per day